DigitalPublishingToolkit/TOD56/md/09chapter7.md

 gentle yet unwavering.
 'These stories are more than mere words; they are the threads that weave the tapestry of our shared existence.
-From the grip of technological echoes that ensnared our faith, to the bustling chaos of the Cyber Bazaar, each tale is a mirror reflecting both our past naiveness and our present struggles.’
+From the grip of technological echoes that ensnared our faith, to the bustling chaos of the Cyber Bazaar, each tale is a mirror [^09chapter7_09chapter7_lecting both our past naiveness and our present struggles.’

 She pauses, her eyes scanning the faces of the villagers—some weary,